CSteen57/SteenDesk_Help_Desk_Simulation/README.md

 It is focused on:

-> Supporting, troubleshooting, and maintaining an existing environment
+> Supporting, troubleshooting, and maintaining an existing environment.

-This reflects real-world help desk and MSP roles where systems are already in place and require ongoing support, documentation, escalation, and user-focused troubleshooting.
+This reflects real-world help desk and MSP roles where systems are already in place and technicians are responsible for resolving user issues, documenting work, and validating fixes.

 ---